pyvista/pyvista-doc-translations/examples/01-filter/extract-edges.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 39-41

-We can do this anaylsis for any :class:`pyvista.PolyData` object.
+We can do this analysis for any :class:`pyvista.PolyData` object.
 Let's try the cow mesh example:

 ..
 GENERATED FROM PYTHON SOURCE LINES 41-53